cac-staff/swc-bash-lesson/index.md

 > This lesson assumes no prior knowledge of computers or programming.

 > ## Getting ready {.getready}
 >
+> ### On your own computer
+>
+> If you are on Linux or OSX, open up a Terminal window and you will be set to go!
+> If on Windows, please install [Git Bash](https://git-scm.com/downloads).
+>
+> Once you have a terminal open up and ready to go, please download the [example data for today's lesson](https://github.com/cac-staff/swc-bash-lesson/blob/gh-pages/bash-lesson.tar.gz?raw=true).
+>
+> ### Remote access
+>
-> All of the software for today's lessons are preinstalled on the HPCVL systems.
+> All of the software for today's lessons are preinstalled on the CAC systems.
 To connect to these systems, open up an SSH client (MobaXterm on Windows, Terminal on Linux/OSX).
 At the prompt, type the following then press `Enter`: `ssh -X yourUserName@sfnode0.hpcvl.queensu.ca`.
 You will be prompted for your password.
 Once you successfully enter your password, you will be on our system and ready to go!

 ## Topics